-Curing and cooking turkey legs and wings in duck fat—a technique the French call confit—renders them succulent; roasting them in the oven afterward makes them crisp.
+Curing and cooking turkey legs and wings in duck fat—yielding the dish that the French call confit—renders them succulent; roasting them in the oven afterward makes them crisp.

 - Legs and wings of a 12-lb. turkey